-Better Languages have been supplying craft kit translations to The House of Crafts for over 10 years.
+Better Languages have been supplying craft kit translations for Leicester Company The House of Crafts for over 10 years.
 We translate instructions for their range of craft kits, for various European markets.

 Specialist craft kit translations